jzanetti/shiny_aws/doc/source/Customized_AMI.rst

 Customized AMI
 =============

 We can create a customized AMI to include all the necessary dependancies.
-Two simple scripts ``etc/scripts/create_base.py`` and ``etc/scripts/create_ami.py`` are provided to create the base image.

 .. note::